zuluana/Halia/README.md

 Halia will eventually be extensible via the "HaliaCore" Plugin.
 This can be used for building several augmentations onto Halia.
 Some ideas include:

+-  Plugin Configuration

+>  This is being considered as a core feature.
+>
 -  Incompatibility Management
 -  Cyclic Dependencies
 -  Plugin Inheritance